Ri05/TwitterDataCleaning/README.md

 Simple Twitter Data Cleaning and Analysis Using Python in Google Colab and PostgreSQL This repository contains scripts and instructions for cleaning and analyzing a dataset of Twitter data.
 The project involves data preprocessing using Python in Google Colab, importing the cleaned data into a PostgreSQL database, and executing SQL queries to generate insights.
+##Introduction
+This repository contains scripts and instructions for cleaning and analyzing a dataset of Twitter data.
+The project involves data preprocessing using Python in Google Colab, importing the cleaned data into a PostgreSQL database, and executing SQL queries to generate insights.

+Skills Demonstrated
+**Data Preprocessing**: Using Python to clean and trim the Twitter data.
+**Google Colab**: Utilizing Google Colab for data preprocessing.
+**PostgreSQL Database Management**: Creating tables and importing data into a PostgreSQL database.
+**SQL Querying**: Executing SQL queries to derive insights from the cleaned data.

 ## To Simply Run This Project: